zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 str   w7, [x12]
 ```

 ... okay then.
-We are seeing what is, essentially, the same code we have already seen gcc-15 generate: when reading FIFO entry, we read it into a SIMD register using a 64-bit load; components of that register are then written to two separate FIFO entries, along with the third vertex, as separate 32-bit loads.
-We have just seen this strategy result in a fairly catastrophic performance cliff because the CPU can't merge two stores from a store buffer into a single load.
+We are seeing what is, essentially, the same code we have already seen gcc-15 generate for x86_64: when reading FIFO entry, we read it into a SIMD register using a 64-bit load; 32-bit components of that register are then written to two separate FIFO entries, along with the third vertex, as separate 32-bit stores.
+We have just seen this strategy result in a fairly catastrophic performance cliff because the CPU can't forward two separate stores from a store buffer into a single load.
 Is this, perhaps, not the case for Apple CPUs?
 Let's refer to [Apple Silicon CPU Optimization Guide](https://developer.apple.com/documentation/apple-silicon/cpu-optimization-guide):

 ![](/images/loadstore_3.jpg){: width="600"}

 Interesting!
-It looks like on Apple chips, specifically on their performance cores, a 64-bit load may source both - or one of - 32-bit halves from the entries in the store buffer; this would explain why we are seeing such excellent performance (7.2 cycles/triangle) on M4 even though the code is seemingly inefficient.
+It looks like on Apple chips, specifically on their performance cores, a 64-bit load may source both - or one of - 32-bit halves from the entries in the store buffer; this would explain why we are seeing solid performance (7.2 cycles/triangle) on M4 even though the code is seemingly inefficient.
 The manual, however, does say that this may introduce more strict dependencies, and does not allow more efficient single-element store forwarding, so let's look at how the code and performance changes with newer compiler.

 When using Xcode 16.3 (clang-17[^5]), our code runs at ~9.8 GB/s, or ~5.4 cycles/triangle, almost two full cycles faster than the clang-16 binary!
 And, lo and behold, if we look at the FIFO access we see this: